Disk Heal

 If you forget the password you can never recover it again.
 The only option would be to format the drive to use the ‘Security Tweaks’ page again.

-• What compatibility issues may I run into when using Disk Heal on Windows Vista?
+- What compatibility issues may I run into when using Disk Heal on Windows Vista or 7?

 Still can’t find the answer to your problem?
 Leave a comment below or Contact the author.